Fito Páez: 1990–present

 Tercer Mundo, released in 1990, explored Latin American cultural influences and the harsh world of poverty and exploitation.
-It too was critically acclaimed, but it was Páez's 1992 album, El Amor Después del Amor which marked the pinnacle of his commercial success.
-The album sold more than 750,000 copies and when Páez toured to support it, he found himself playing to sold-out shows for 40,000 people.
-Shortly after this album's release, he played a benefit concert for UNICEF which raised more than $420,000.
+It, too, was critically acclaimed, but it was Páez's 1992 album, El Amor Después del Amor which marked the pinnacle of his commercial success.
+The album sold more than 750,000 copies, and when Páez toured to support it, he found himself playing sold-out shows for 40,000 people.
+Shortly after this album's release, he played a benefit concert for UNICEF, which raised more than $420,000.

 In 1990, Páez worked as a producer in Sandra Mihanovich and Celeste Carballo's album Mujer contra mujer.

-The follow-up, Circo Beat, had impossibly high expectations and though it had several hit songs, including "Mariposa Tecknicolor" and "Tema de Piluso," as well as a companion album, Circo Beat Brazil, which featured Brazilian remixes of its hits, it only sold around 350,000 copies.
+The follow-up, Circo Beat, had impossibly high expectations.
+Though it had several hit songs, including "Mariposa Technicolor" and "Tema de Piluso," as well as a companion album, Circo Beat Brazil, which featured Brazilian remixes of its hits, it only sold around 350,000 copies.
 Several other projects were completed in the late '90s, including a live album, Euforia and 1998's Sabina & Páez: Enemigos Intimos, with Joaquín Sabina.
 The year 1999 brought another balanced, superbly produced album, Abre.
 He also took home two Grammys at the first annual Latin Grammy Awards in fall 2000.
 He lived with Argentine actress Cecilia Roth for some years; the couple adopted a child in 1999.

-Páez's 2003 album Naturaleza sangre marked a return to his musical past, featuring appearances from Charly García, Luis Alberto Spinetta and Brazilian artist Rita Lee on the previously unreleased version of "Ojos Rojos".
+Páez's 2003 album Naturaleza sangre marked a return to his musical past, featuring appearances from Charly García, Luis Alberto Spinetta and Brazilian artist Rita Lee on the previously unreleased version of "Ojos Rojos."
 In 2006, Páez was given an escopetarra (a decommissioned AK-47 converted into a guitar) by Colombian musician and peace activist César López in honor of his music.

 The album El mundo cabe en una canción won the Latin Grammy Award for Best Rock Solo Vocal Album at the Latin Grammy Awards of 2007.
 In 2008 Páez recorded, No se si es Baires o Madrid, in Madrid, Spain.
-He invited several important musicians such as Pablo Milanés, Joaquín Sabina and Ariel Rot to participate.
+He invited several important musicians such as Pablo Milanés, Joaquín Sabina, and Ariel Rot to participate.
 In 2010, he released the album Confiá..
-In December 2011 he recorded a new album with songs by other artists performed by Páez himself in a release called Canciones para áliens.
+In December 2011; he recorded a new album with songs by other artists performed by Páez himself in a release called Canciones para áliens.
 This album was presented at la Sala Nezahualcoyolt de la Universidad Nacional Autónoma de México.
 In January 2012, these "songs for the aliens" were transmitted to space via electromagnetic waves through the Music to Space project.
 In 2021, Páez was presented with the Latin Grammy Lifetime Achievement Award.